cujojs/when/docs/api.md

 # Debugging promises

 By default, when.js logs *potentially unhandled rejections* to `console.error`, with regular stack traces.
-This works even if you don't call `promise.done`, and is much like uncaught synchronous exceptions, but it's important to remember that they are *potentially* unhandled because an rejected promise can be handled at a later time (e.g. if someone calls `promise.catch` on it later).
+This works even if you don't call `promise.done`, and is much like uncaught synchronous exceptions, but it's important to remember that they are *potentially* unhandled because a rejected promise can be handled at a later time (e.g. if someone calls `promise.catch` on it later).

 Tracking down asynchronous failures can be tricky, so to get richer debugging information, including long, asynchronous, stack traces, you can enable [`when/monitor/console`](#whenmonitorconsole).